Managing Difficult People

 Letting go of your need to be the wronged party may also mean that you discover that there is something about your behaviour or attitude that isn’t helping.
 Of course, this is not always true, but it could be.

-Reflecting over communications, it may be that the other person feels very passionately about their work, feels unappreciated or misunderstood by their manager.
+Reflecting over communications, it may be that the other person feels similarly passionately about their work, feels unappreciated or misunderstood by their manager.
 In this example, whose perspective is right?

 When you take the step of thinking about things from the other person’s perspective, options you had never considered before may suggest themselves.